 You are a Seller.
 Sellers in the market can post Offers to sell units of a fictitious commodity to Buyers in the market.
 During each round of today’s experiment, you are given an opportunity to Offer one or more units of a fictitious commodity to the market.
 You are also given an opportunity to set the price at which you are willing to sell the specified number of units.

 A tax per unit is collected from the Buyers in the market.
-The amount of the unit tax will be announced at the beginning of the first round of today’s experiment.
+The amount of the unit tax is $12.00.

 There will be several Sellers and Buyers in the market.